syedahmad7785/Embedded-Os/README.md

               *  The child's parent process ID is the same as the parent's process ID.

               *  The child does not inherit its parent's memory.

+   **ZOMBIE PROCESS** :- A process which has finished the execution but still has entry in the process table to report to its
+                         parent process is known as a zombie process.

+   **ORPHAN PROCESS** :-A process whose parent process no more exists i.e. either finished or terminated without waiting for
+                        its child process to terminate is called an orphan process.

+   2. open():-Used to Open the file for reading, writing or both.

+   3. write():- Writes cnt bytes from buf to the file or socket associated with fd. cnt should not be greater than INT_MAX (defined in the limits.h header file).
+If cnt is zero, write() simply returns 0 without
+                 attempting any other action.

+   4. read():-From the file indicated by the file descriptor fd, the read() function reads cnt bytes of input into the memory area indicated by buf.

+   5. close():-Tells the operating system you are done with a file descriptor and Close the file which pointed by fd(file descriptor).

    - Example of Library call are –